 What are smartphone tripods?

 Tripods are stands with three collapsible legs, which can hold your camera static.
-They are braced around a center post for maximum stability, featuring a smartphone or camera mount on top, as well as several joints that allow you to rotate and tilt your device.
+They brace around a center post for maximum stability, with a smartphone or camera mount on top, as well as several joints so you can rotate and tilt your device.

 There are several types of phone tripods:

 Why you should use a smartphone tripod

 We’ve all seen those stunning photographs in which the lights of passing cars are transformed into streams of light flowing down the street.
-This is achieved with the help of long exposure.
-Taking such shots is possible by using your smartphone’s manual or pro mode to extend shutter speed (click the link below to understand what this is), but for truly great results you need a smartphone tripod.
+This is achieved using long exposure.
+To do this, you must use your smartphone’s manual or pro mode to extend shutter speed (click the link below to understand what this is), but for truly remarkable results, you need a smartphone tripod.

 Check this out: What is shutter speed in photography?

 Night or low-light shots

 Smartphone tripods will help reduce noise and blurriness.
-Even a Pixel 4 with its amazing Night Sight can benefit from using a phone tripod.
+Even a Pixel 6 with its fantastic Night Sight can benefit from using a phone tripod.
 Moving objects are one of the few things Night Sight struggles with, but with a phone tripod, you can elevate your Pixel’s night photos from great to extraordinary.

 Zoomed photos or videos

-If there is one area that has immensely improved in smartphone photography in the last couple of years, that’s zooming.
-We now have amazing technology like the Huawei P30 Pro‘s jaw-dropping 50x digital zoom.
+If there is one area that has immensely improved in smartphone photography in the last few years, it’s zoom.
+Smartphones like the Samsung Galaxy S22 Ultra now offer 10x optical zoom, which was unheard of until recently.

 For better framing & panoramas

 Panoramas also benefit significantly from being shot on a tripod-mounted smartphone.
-Your shots will be much steadier with fewer cut off areas.
-Some smartphone tripods also allow you take photos at ground level without having to roll around in the dirt.
+Your shots will be much steadier with fewer cut-off areas.
+Some smartphone tripods also allow you to take ground-level photos without having to roll around in the dirt.